microsoft/FluidFramework/docs/examples/yo-fluid-breakdown.md

 );
 ```

-Altogether the code looks like this:
+All together the code looks like this:

 ```typescript
 import {